Molazem/Molazem/README.md

 - 👋 Hi, I’m @Molazem
-- 👀 I’m interested in App & Web developing
+- 👀 I’m interested in Women and Software development
-- 🌱 I’m currently learning Andoid development by kotlin
+- 🌱 I’m currently learning Hybrid mobile App development using Flutter
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me by email :abdallah.molz.8525@gmail.com